unitystation/unitystation-wiki/docs/index.md

 [![Service](Service.png)](Roles/Service.md) [![Civilian](Civilian.png)](Roles/Civilian.md) [![Artificials](Artificials.png)](Roles/Artificials.md) [![Antagonists](Antagonists.png)](Roles/Antag.md) [![Special](Special.png)](Roles/Special.md) [![Admin](Admin.png)](Roles/Admin.md)

-Or you can try attacking it and maby nuking it to [ashes](antags/Nuclear-Emergency.md):
+Or you can try attacking it and maybe nuking it to [ashes](antags/Nuclear-Emergency.md):

-Traitor,Changeling,Wizard,Cultist,NukeOps,Blob,Alien,Spider
+Traitor, Changeling, Wizard, Cultist, NukeOps, Blob, Alien, Spider

 You can also become various difference races although some may be disabled on certain servers and some to be added: